-You must provide notice of cancellation in writing and it must be posted to, left at, faxed or emailed to the business address of the supplier, and you must ensure this is sent no later than seven working days after receipt of goods.
+You must provide notice of cancellation in writing and it must be posted to or emailed to the business address of the supplier, and you must ensure this is sent no later than seven working days after receipt of goods.
 Ensure you keep proof of your cancellation notice in case of dispute.
 The supplier must then reimburse you within 30 days without charge, unless you have been expressly informed that you will be liable for a charge.

 There are obvious exceptions and you will not have the right to cancel with the purchase of:

 You should get a refund within 14 days of either the trader getting the goods back, or you providing evidence of having returned the goods (for example, a proof of postage receipt from the post office), whichever is the sooner.
 A deduction can be made if the value of the goods has been reduced as a result of you handling the goods more than was necessary.
 The extent to which you can handle the goods is the same as it would be if you were assessing them in a shop.

 Please note: This does mean that if the goods have been fixed to the wall or show signs of having been used or are damaged in any way a full refund IS NOT guaranteed.